Singapore Personal Income Tax 2026: Rates, Reliefs, Filing

 CPF Relief is by far the most impactful for most employees.
 Your employee CPF contribution — typically 20% of your salary, subject to the OW ceiling — is excluded from your assessable income entirely.
 This is not listed as a separate relief you need to claim; your employer's payroll submission handles it automatically.
 It is why the effective tax rates in Singapore are so much lower than the nominal bracket rates.

 Spouse Relief of S$2,000 is widely claimed but often misunderstood.
-The qualifying criterion is that your spouse must have an annual income of less than S$4,000 — not that they have no income.
+The qualifying criterion is that your spouse must have an annual income of less than S$8,000 (raised from S$4,000 from YA2025) — not that they have no income.
 Part-time workers earning below that threshold still qualify their spouse for the relief.

 The Auto-Inclusion Scheme (AIS): Do You Need to File?